 • Support.
 As winners, we’ve got a free place in a coworking of one of the organizers.

 • Coffee-maker.
 We not only realized our plans but also got a coffee-maker as a gift.

 Due to the above-mentioned factors, we finished the game and published it in the Play Market.

 — 1050 human-hours.

 — 95 animations made.

 But it’s not the end.
-It’s a beginning of a large-scale work on project commercialisation.
+It’s the beginning of a large-scale work on project commercialization.